About Horse SA

 Horse SA provides services for horse owners and the horse community through:

-The collection and dissemination of information through communication channels including the website, e-news, Facebook, face to face meetings and events
+the collection and dissemination of information through communication channels including the website, e-news, Facebook, face to face meetings and events

-Services which support and enable coordination, sustainability, planning, development, knowledge, skills and capacity
+services which support and enable coordination, sustainability, planning, development, knowledge, skills and capacity

-And importantly, recognition of the horse as a part of our culture and heritage.
+recognition of the horse as a part of our culture and heritage.

-The Horse Federation of South Australia Incorporated (Trading as Horse SA) is governed by a Management Committee (see below).
+The Horse Federation of South Australia Incorporated (trading as Horse SA) is governed by a Management Committee (see below).
 Key guiding documents include the Constitution, Strategic Plan and Policies.
 The Annual Report 2019 outlines the achievements of the past twelve months.